rundeck/rundeck/docs/en/02-basics/02-chapter1.md

   an error is displayed.
 The page will also contain a link "Retry Failed Nodes..." in case you would like to retry the command.

 You can download the entire output as a text file from this page.
 Press the "Download" link to retrieve the file to your desk top.

 ### Controlling command execution

 Parallel execution is managed using thread count via "-C" option.
-The "-C" option specifies to the number of execution threads.
+The "-C" option specifies the number of execution threads.
 Here's an example that runs the uptime command across the Linux hosts with two
 threads: